dmarkwat/envoy-als-impl/README.md

 It simply exposes both available gRPC API versions (v2/3) in a simple go program.
 Using k8s to deploy the service and some simple istio config, and it was time to begin the hotwiring!

-Technically, this Envoy ALS impl isn't technically required for granular logging.
+Technically, this Envoy ALS impl isn't required for granular logging.
 Why?
 Because we can also configure the file-based logging in the same way.
 It was only after I did all this I stumbled on the alternative (oops).